swatv3nub/Hackfreaks/README.md

 Can be found on telegram as [MrHackfreaks](https://t.me/MrHackfreaksRobot).

-The Support group can be reached out to at [SUPPORT](https://t.me/HackfreaksSupport), where you can ask for help about MrHackfreaksRobot,discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at our [SupprtChat](https://t.me/HackfreaksSupport), where you can ask for help about MrHackfreaksRobot,discover/request new features, report bugs, and stay in the loop whenever a new update is available.